-For more information, take a look at our fertility pack, which contains lots of case studies and expert information to help support you to make the right decision for your health and your family.
+For more information, take a look at our starting a family booklet, which contains lots of case studies and expert information to help support you to make the right decision for your health and your family.

 Cystic fibrosis and meconium ileus (bowel obstruction)